Russia and China slam NATO after alliance raises alarm

 NATO leaders also formally invited Finland and Sweden to join the alliance, after overcoming opposition from Turkey.
 If the Nordic nations’ accession is approved by the 30 member nations, it will give NATO a new 800-mile (1,300 kilometer) border with Russia.

 Russian President Vladimir Putin warned he would respond in kind if the Nordic pair allowed NATO troops and military infrastructure onto their territory.
-He said Russia will have to “create the same threats for the territory from which threats against us are created.”
+He said Russia would have to “create the same threats for the territory from which threats against us are created.”

 Estonian Prime Minister Kaja Kallas said Putin’s threats were “nothing new.”

-“Of course, we have to expect some kind of surprises from Putin, but I doubt that he is attacking Sweden or Finland directly,” she said as she arrived at the summit’s conference center venue.
+“Of course, we have to expect some kind of surprises from Putin, but I doubt that he is attacking Sweden or Finland directly,” Kallas said as she arrived at the summit’s conference center venue.
 “We will see cyberattacks definitely.
 We will see hybrid attacks, information war is going on.
 But not the conventional war.”

 China accused the alliance of “maliciously attacking and smearing” the country.
 Its mission to the European Union said NATO “claims that other countries pose challenges, but it is NATO that is creating problems around the world.”

+NATO leaders turned their gaze south for a final summit session Thursday focused on Africa’s Sahel region and the Middle East, where political instability — aggravated by climate change and food insecurity sparked by the war in Ukraine — is driving large numbers of migrants toward Europe.

+“It is in our interest to continue working with our close partners in the south to fight shared challenges together,” NATO Secretary-General Jens Stoltenberg said.

-Secretary-General Jens Stoltenberg told the summit that Russia’s invasion of Ukraine had brought “the biggest overhaul of our collective defense since the end of the Cold War.”
+But it was Russia that dominated the summit.
+Stoltenberg said Moscow’s invasion of Ukraine had brought “the biggest overhaul of our collective defense since the end of the Cold War.”

-The invasion shattered Europe’s peace, and in response NATO has poured troops and weapons into eastern Europe on a scale unseen in decades.
+The invasion shattered Europe’s peace, and in response NATO has poured troops and weapons into Eastern Europe on a scale unseen in decades.
 Member nations have given Ukraine billions in military and civilian aid to strengthen its resistance.

 Ukrainian President Volodymyr Zelenskyy, who addressed the summit by video link, asked for more.
 He urged NATO to send modern artillery systems and other weapons and warned the leaders they either had to provide Kyiv with the help it needed or “face a delayed war between Russia and yourself.”